Hot topics

 The camera bar of the Pixel 8 Pro now features a single long, pill-shaped notch. / © nextpit

-Images are optically and electronically stabilized on both devices, and the feature set is almost identical on both otherwise as well.
-There are differences in the autofocus (multi-zone laser autofocus sensor on the Pro instead of single-zone laser autofocus sensor) and the video night vision mode as well as the Pro mode on the more expensive of the two models.
+Images are optically and electronically stabilized on all devices, and the feature set is almost identical on them otherwise as well.
+There are differences in the autofocus (multi-zone laser autofocus sensor on the Pro instead of single-zone laser autofocus sensor) and the video night vision mode as well as the Pro mode on the more expensive of the three models.

 Compared to last year's Pixels, they want to bring out heavier guns this year, especially in terms of software and AI.
-The "magic editor" is coming in winter, and the "best shot" function is also new.
+The Magic Editor can move objects around the scene and fill the gaps, and the "best shot" function is also new.
 What can it do?
 Imagine you're taking group photos: one buddy is squinting, another has his eyes closed, and a fraction of a second later, someone else is looking down again.
 "Best Shot" looks for the best picture elements from a sequence and automatically assembles the best possible result.

 Google Pixel 8 camera module up close